willstruggle/kodo-python/README.rst

 Building From Source
 --------------------

-It is recommended to build the Python bindings from source.
+You need to build the Python bindings from source.

 First, clone the project::